filzivko/evolutio/README.md

-This is a full stack web applicaiton built by Filip Zivkovic which allowed the hosting of text based articles.
+This is a full stack web applicaiton which allowed the hosting of text based articles.
 The user could input raw text and upload a photo to accompany the article.
 The website ran for a period of 6 months between late 2019 and mid 2020.
 The website featured authentication passports, ssl cert, carousel article main page, and article pages.